 Fadumo sells the fish at the beach or sends it to traders in other cities.
 The surplus is stored in a Fairfishing storage facility or freezers in wholesale shops.
 High electricity costs and power cuts impede the fish traders in Berbera town.
 During the power cuts, fish traders discard the spoiled fish, which is a huge loss.
-"We clean the fish, tools and workspaces with special shampoo to ensure sanitation and hygiene", Fadumo reiterated.
-The cooling availability of fish and climatic patterns facilities and fish stocks are also cleaned determine the duration of fishing boats in every other day.
+"We clean the fish, tools and workspaces with special shampoo to ensure sanitation and facilities and fish stocks are also cleaned determine the duration of fishing boats in every other day.